 Client: Pharma Product

-This pharmaceutical company needed to transition from printed “leave behind” content that drug representatives would give doctors on visits, to the website, which had sparse content.
-Tactical improvements around organization of clinical info and usability likely elevated organic traffic quality and engagement by ~10–20 %.
+This pharmaceutical company needed to transition from “leave behind” content that drug representatives would give doctors, to the website, which had sparse content.
+They wanted to create new content, but the print materials were already well-received by doctors.
+We decided to transition them to HTML.
+Improvements to the website likely increased organic traffic quality and engagement by 10–20 %.

-Goal: To transition from drug representatives to the website for lead generation.
+To transition sales from drug representatives in the field to the website.

-Actions: Crawled the site and created a page inventory to identify useful PDF content that could be repurposed to HTML.
-Established analysis criteria, reviewed the competitive analysis done recently by MERGE, and site metrics.
+Actions: I crawled the site with Screaming Frog and created a page inventory that identified useful PDF content that could transition to HTML.
+I established analysis criteria, reviewed the competitive analysis done recently by MERGE, and reviewed site metrics.

-Deliverables: Keep/Edit/Delete list of content, slide deck with findings and recommendations, site inventory
+Deliverables: A Keep/Edit/Delete list of the content and a slide deck with audit findings, recommendations, and actionable steps.

-Findings: The print leave-behind content was excellent, so we were starting from a good place to transition.
+Findings: I found that the print leave-behind content was high quality, so we were starting from a good place.
+The website, however, had fundamental problems.
+The content did not have consistent content models.
 Important CTAs on the site were missing or hard to see.
 The ordering and reimbursement steps were not clear.
 Bragging points like easy administration were not emphasized.
 Important content, like injection training, was missing.

 Fill in CTA gaps